syedhamzazaidi/TwitterRatioBot/README.md

-# TwitterRatioBot
+# YoPiereWhatsTheRatio
-A simple bot to calculate the "ratio" and post a "burn" to the user
+A simple bot called Piere to calculate the "ratio" and post a "burn" to the user